-Deep below the surface of The Black Hills is a dark and sprawling world yet to be fully discovered.
-There you’ll find the cave systems of Western South Dakota, a must-visit destination for anyone in search of subterranean adventure.
-But before you strap on your headlamp and go spelunking into these complex chasms – here are a few things you might not know about The Black Hills Caves.
+Deep below the surface of the Black Hills is a dark and sprawling world yet to be fully discovered.
+There you’ll find the cave systems of western South Dakota, a must-visit destination for anyone in search of subterranean adventure.
+But before you strap on your headlamp and go spelunking into these complex chasms – here are a few things you might not know about Black Hills caves.

 1. THEY ARE ASTOUNDINGLY EXPANSIVE – YET SURPRISINGLY COMPACT

-Located just west of Custer, Jewel Cave National Monument, is the third-longest cave system on the planet.
-Although it has more than 175 miles of plotted passageways, the entire system lies beneath just three square miles of land.
-Likewise, Wind Cave National Park has more than 140 miles of explored caverns and counting – yet it’s so maze-like and intertwining that it’s recognized as the densest cave system in the world.
+Located just west of Custer, Jewel Cave National Monument is the third-longest cave system on the planet.
+Although it has more than 200 miles of plotted passageways, the entire system lies beneath just under four square miles of land.
+Likewise, Wind Cave National Park has more than 150 miles of explored caverns and counting – yet it’s so maze-like and intertwining that it’s recognized as the densest cave system in the world.

 2. THEY ARE HOME TO SOME VERY RARE ROCKS